cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

    The register module shall implement the internal general-purpose registers.

-.. requirement:: A_REGISTER_01

-   The register module shall perform its operation in a single cycle.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_05

    The execute module shall implement the execute stage of the pipeline.